chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2021-02-23-secure-workloads-in-google-kubernetes-engine-challenge-lab.md

 helm install nginx-ingress stable/nginx-ingress --set rbac.create=true
 ```

 Wait until the load balancer gets deployed and exposes an external IP.
-You get monitor the `nginx-ingress-controller` service by running the following command:
+You get to monitor the `nginx-ingress-controller` service by running the following command:

 ```bash
 kubectl get service nginx-ingress-controller -w